Collard-Picard: Perpetuelle 13 Années 2008

-In the glass, initially calm and precise with bright fruit, a hint of herbs and mandarin.
-Plus a slightly oxidative, nutty wood character from the foudres – clean and not heavy, with lively acidity.
+In the glass initially calm and precise, with bright fruit, herbs and mandarin, plus a slightly oxidative, nutty wood character.
+Clean and not heavy, with lively acidity.

 Details